M. S. Manickam: Family life

 M.S.
-Manickam, hailing from the village of Thagattur in Vedaranyam Taluk, Nagapattinam District, was born into a close-knit family.
-As the eldest son, he played a significant role in his household.
-His immediate family comprises his wife, Latha, his daughter, Radha, and his son, Srinivasan.
-Until 1991, they resided in their ancestral village of Thagattur.
-However, in pursuit of quality education for their children, they temporarily relocated to the neighboring town of Thiruthuraipoondi, in the Thiruvarur District, and later to Tiruchirappalli in 2001 for their higher education.
-M.S.
-Manickam deeply embraces the tenets of Hinduism.
+Manickam was born in the village of Thagattur in Vedaranyam taluk, Nagapattinam district, into a close-knit family.
+As the eldest son, he held a significant role within the household.
+His immediate family includes his wife Latha, his daughter Radha, and his son Srinivasan.

+The family resided in their ancestral village of Thagattur until 1991.
+In order to facilitate better educational opportunities for their children, he later relocated to the nearby town of Thiruthuraipoondi in Thiruvarur district, and subsequently moved to Tiruchirappalli in 2001, where the children pursued higher education.

+He is a follower of Hinduism.

 Education

 M.S.
-Manickam pursued his undergraduate and postgraduate studies in Arts at Alagappa Government Arts College, located in Karaikudi under Alagappa University.
-Additionally, he continued his higher education at Pachaiyappa's College in Chennai, affiliated with Madras University.
+Manickam completed his undergraduate and postgraduate studies in Arts at Alagappa Government Arts College, Karaikudi, which was later affiliated with Alagappa University.
+He pursued his higher education in the field of arts and humanities during this period.